rigelmad/Generate_Tech_News_Article/README.md

-# Generate Tech News Article
+# README: Generate Tech News Article

 ## Purpose
 This is a utility used to auto-generate a tech news article based on